flowground/amazonaws-com-opsworks-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreateStack
-### <p>Creates a new stack.
+<blockquote><p>Creates a new stack.
 For more information, see <a href="http://docs.aws.amazon.com/opsworks/latest/userguide/workingstacks-edit.html">Create a New Stack</a>.</p> <p> <b>Required Permissions</b>: To use this action, an IAM user must have an attached policy that explicitly grants permissions.
-For more information about user permissions, see <a href="http://docs.aws.amazon.com/opsworks/latest/userguide/opsworks-security-users.html">Managing User Permissions</a>.</p>
+For more information about user permissions, see <a href="http://docs.aws.amazon.com/opsworks/latest/userguide/opsworks-security-users.html">Managing User Permissions</a>.</p></blockquote>

 #### Input Parameters
 * `Action` - _required_